lanl/Phase-Field-Dislocation-Dynamics-PFDD-2.x/README.md

 </br>
 `mpirun -n 4 pfdd_openmpi -in <inputfile>`
 </br>
-where the "region" command in <inputfile> has a multiple of 4 as its first entry.
+where the "region" command in `<inputfile>` has a multiple of 4 as its first entry.
-The programn's output is written to 'log.pfdd' by default unless specified otherwise via command line argument `-log <logfilename>`.
+The program writes a log file 'log.pfdd' by default unless specified otherwise via command line argument `-log <logfilename>`.